 We recognise that some organisations may want to join together as a group to deliver a project.
 In these circumstances, you must appoint a lead organisation.
 Only the lead organisation can submit the application form and enter into the grant agreement with the Commonwealth.
-The application should identify all other members of the proposed group and include a letter of support from each of the project partners.
+The application should identify all other members of the proposed group and include a letter of support from each of the project partners (template provided on business.gov.au2 and GrantConnect).

 Each letter of support should include: